 Many of the French gourmet food traditions were created by the bourgeois class in the late 19th century.
-Famous Paris food stores have similar beginnings.
+The city's famous food stores have similar beginnings.

 In 1891 Auguste Fauchon arrived to Paris from Calvados with a wheelbarrow full of fresh apples to sell.
 Before long, he had a food store selling coffees, teas, confiture, and chocolate.

-You could say it was his wife, Madame Fauchon who invented the first luxury food brand when she had the bright idea of putting their name on every product they sold.
+But, you could say it was his wife, Madame Fauchon, who invented the first luxury food brand when she had the bright idea of putting their name on every product they sold.
 Fauchon now dominates a corner of the Place de la Madeleine.

-Fauchon is located on Place de la Madeleine, which has become the gourmet food center of Paris.
+As mentioned, Fauchon is located on Place de la Madeleine, which has long been the gourmet food center of Paris.

-Across the place Alfred Prunier opened his first oyster restaurant in 1872 and discovered his clientele couldn't get enough of the caviar he also sold.
+Across the place from Fauchon is where Alfred Prunier opened his first oyster restaurant in 1872 and discovered his clientele couldn't get enough of the caviar he also sold.

 Also on Place de la Madeleine, directly across from Fauchon, is its main gourmet Paris food store rival, Hediard.

 If you're only able to visit one food store in Paris, it has to be this one.
 Trust us, it has to be.